josedtovar/csci401w-sandbox/Assignments/Assignment 2.md

 As a \<user type\>, I want to \<describe the specific task or action\>, so I can \<explain the reason for performing this task\>.

-### AI Driven Learning Paths and Extended Support Hours
+### Feature: AI Driven Learning Paths
-•	Learning Paths would utilize AI algorithms to create personalized learning paths tailored to each user’s proficiency, pace, and preferences.
-•	Could recommend specific modules or topics based on the user’s skill gaps and learning history.
+Learning Paths would utilize AI algorithms to create personalized learning paths tailored to each user’s proficiency, pace, and preferences.
+SmartLearn Chat recommend specific modules or topics based on the user’s skill gaps and learning history.
-•	SmartLearn Chat would also offer 24/7 access to chat support.

 **User Story**

 Jess - “As a full-time student, employee, and parent I want to receive step-by-step guidance through complex problems without time constraints.
 This will help me improve my problem-solving skills, complete my assignments in a timely manner, and reduce my overall stress levels.”

+**Constraints**

+Security and Privacy Concerns: Handling sensitive information about learning progress requires robust security measures.
+Compromises in security could lead to breaches and harm the trust users place in the app.
+Technology Literacy: Users may have varying levels of comfort and proficiency with technology.
+SmartLeanr Chat needs to be user-friendly and intuitive, catering to users with different levels of tech literacy.
+Limited Adaptability to Diverse Learning Styles: Users have diverse learning preferences and styles.
+Balancing the app's features to cater to various learning modes, such as visual, auditory, and kinesthetic, can be challenging.

 **User Story 3**